-The future of health research is dependent on the ability to integrate and analyze complex data from diverse sources.
+The future of research is dependent on the ability to integrate and analyze complex data from diverse sources.

 Indoc Research evolved from the Ontario Cancer Biomarker Network (OCBN), which was established in 2005 with support from the Ontario Institute for Cancer Research and the Ministry of Research and Innovation.